fossasia/susi_server/README.rst

 |Deploy| |Deploy on Scalingo| |Deploy to Bluemix| |Deploy to Docker
 Cloud|

-At this time, Susi AI is not provided in compiled form, you easily build it yourself.
+At this time, Susi AI is not provided in the compiled form, you easily build it yourself.
 It's not difficult and done in one minute!
 The source code is hosted at https://github.com/fossasia/susi_server, you can download it and run Susi AI with (Before installation you must have "Java Development Kit" latest version at http://openjdk.java.net/install/ & "Gradle" latest version at https://gradle.org/install/):

 .. note::